dream-sports-labs/checkmate/CONTRIBUTING.md

 ## Getting Support

-If you have questions or need clarification on contributing, reach out via the Issue Tracker.
+- If you have questions or need clarification on contributing, reach out via the [Issue Tracker](https://github.com/dream-sports-labs/checkmate/issues) or [Discord](https://discord.com/channels/1317172052179943504/1329754684730380340).

 We appreciate your contributions to Checkmate and look forward to your participation in improving this project! 🚀